Once you submit the enrollment form and fee, you are officially enrolled in the program.

 Program Director, Robert M. C. Webster

 714-444-4141 ext.
 237

 Whittier Law School reserves the right to cancel or alter the Study Abroad Programs.
 The programs may be subject to cancellation if there is insufficient enrollment or if the U.S. State Department issues a travel warning or advisory for the country or area where the program will take place.

 In the event of a material alteration to the program at any time, Whittier will immediately provide notice to all enrollees and offer any student an opportunity to withdraw without financial liability for tuition.
 In order to withdraw without financial liability, a student must submit in writing his or her intention to withdraw no later than five (5) business days after notice is sent.
 Whittier will refund any refundable fees within 20 days of receipt of the notice of withdrawal.

 In the event that Whittier Law School cancels a Study Abroad Program at any time, Whittier will immediately provide notice to all enrollees and will return all refundable fees, including fees for tuition and housing, within 20 days after notice of cancellation is provided.
 Additionally, the Program Director will assist all displaced registrants to find suitable alternative summer programs.

 In the event the U.S. State Department issues a travel advisory or alert for the region or country where the program takes place after the program has begun, the Whittier Program Director will immediately notify all program participants and assist any student who wishes to return to the United States.
-In the event that Whittier Law School terminates the program early or a student wishes to withdraw upon hearing of the notice or alert, it will refund all refundable fees within 20 days.
+In the event that Whittier Law School terminates the program early or a student wishes to withdraw upon hearing of the notice or alert, it will refund all tuition and and housing fees within 20 days.